How long do bright ideas last?

-Most businesses have a tendency to include a lot of non-industry related buzzwords in order to make product or service descriptions more appealing.
+Most business writers tend to include a lot of non-industry related buzzwords to make product or service descriptions more appealing.
 We want our customers to know that we're 'dynamic', 'energetic', 'professional', 'synergistic' and perhaps 'leading' or 'respected'.

-The problem here, is that search engines will often struggle to identify what you do, and who you do it for if too many generic words are included.
+The problem here is that search engines will often struggle to identify what you do, and who you do it for if too many generic words get included.
 Any page, post, or bio needs to have plenty of specific (but varied) keywords in there.

-The added benefit, is that a web surfer, or time constrained visitor can also see exactly what you do, and who you do it for.
-You might have the perfect solution, but if its drowned out by phrases such as 'step-change' 'forward thinking' or head of it's class' then the visitor might not easily differentiate what you're offering.
+The added benefit is that a web surfer or time-constrained visitor can easily see what you do, and for whom you do it.
+You might have the perfect market solution.
+If it's drowned out by phrases such as 'step-change' 'forward-thinking' or 'head of its class', then the visitor might not easily differentiate what you're offering.

 Get more social media exposure even in 'boring industries'

-Over time, we've seen plenty of social media trends, and have enough data to realise a few things.
-A couple of important ones are that many industries struggle to get organic growth, and that in many cases you need to 'pay to play' via advertising in order to get traction.
+Over time, we've seen plenty of social media trends, and have enough data to view insights.
+A couple of important observations are that in many industries, companies struggle to get organic growth; and that often, you need to 'pay to play' via advertising to gain traction.

 Did you know that only a fraction of your followers will see your posts on FB if you don't pay to 'boost' them?
-Did you know that posts are lost in the 'stream' like a paper boat?
+Did you know that postings get lost in the 'stream' like a paper boat?

 One tip to help organic growth is to realise that in addition to being social media platforms, these websites are search engines too.
-When you search on LinkedIn or Twitter, you don't leave the website and go to Google do you?
+When you search on LinkedIn or Twitter, you don't leave the site and go to Google, do you?

-To leverage these search features, design or re-design your social media pages using keyword rich text.
-Including your solution or a searchers question in the url, description or name of the site can create auto followers.
+To leverage these search features, design or re-design your social media pages using keyword-rich text.
+Including your solution or a searchers question in the URL, description or name of the site can create a steady stream of followers.

-We created 2 oil and gas recruitment/jobs pages on FB within a month.
-A year later, with exactly the same posts, one has 1000+ followers, and the other has less then 50.
+We created two oil and gas recruitment/jobs pages on FB within a month.
+A year later, with the same posts, one gained 1000+ followers, and the other has less than 50.
 That's 20x the result by including the keyphrase 'oil and gas jobs' liberally.
 These followers came through search!

 Capture more online real estate

 Some SEO hacks don't involve doing anything to your main company website.
-When you search for a product or company, what does the first page of Google look like?
-Sometimes we see competitors ranking higher, or even worse...
+When you search for a product or company, how does the first page of Google look?
+Sometimes we see competitors ranking higher, or even worse.
 Complaints!

-A smart business owner will want to capture as many of these top 10 spots as possible.
+A smart business owner will want to capture as many of these top ten spots as possible.
 The easiest way of doing this is to create company profiles on websites that Google loves.

-Make sure that you create a profile on all of the big social media sites.
-You might think that your company isn't relevant for Pinterest or Instagram for example...
-But with a bit of creativity you can take another couple of slots on the top rankings of the search results.
+You can create a profile on a few more of the big social media sites.
+You might think that your company isn't relevant to Pinterest or Instagram, for example.
+But, with a bit of creativity, you can take another couple of slots on the top rankings of the search results.